Emi-H106/holbertonschool-higher_level_programming/restful_api/task_00_http_and_https.md

 <!doctype html>… <br>                           ←　Body
 (here come the 29769 bytes of the requested web page)
 ```
-An HTTP response typically includes the following components:<br>
+An HTTP response typically includes the following components:<br><br>
 **HTTP Version**: Indicates the protocol version used.<br>
 **Status Code**: Shows whether the request was successful and why.<br>
 **Status Message**: A brief description of the status code.<br>